Lori Laitman: The Three Feathers

 Laitman created The Three Feathers children's opera with librettist Dana Gioia, based on a Grimm's fairy tale.
 It was commissioned by the Center for the Arts at Virginia Tech.
 The work premiered in conjunction with VA Tech, Opera Roanoke and the Blacksburg Children's Chorale in Oct.
 2015 in a production directed by Beth Greenberg and conducted by Scott Williamson.
 Huffington Post ran a feature on the opera.
 The children's outreach version, which is condensed to under an hour, was premiered by Florida State University in February 2016.
 Seattle Opera commissioned a 5 voice/piano abridged version which toured Seattle schools from January through June 2018.
 Hartt College of Music premiered the abridged orchestral version, and L'arietta Productions in Singapore presented the international premiere, marking the first time an opera by a woman was performed in Singapore.
 Opera Steamboat presented the full production on August 12–13, 2022.
 Solo Opera is presenting the full opera in September 2023 at the Lesher Center for the Arts in Walnut Creek, CA.

 Uncovered

 Uncovered is Laitman's opera with Leah Lax, based on Lax's memoir.
 It was a 2018 finalist for the Domenic J. Pelliccioti Opera Composition Prize.
 It has been co-commissioned by Utah State University, City Lyric Opera and The New York Opera Society.
 Utah State premiered the work at The Caine Lyric Theatre in Logan, UT on March 31, 2022 in a production directed by Beth Greenberg.
 City Lyric Opera presented the NYC premiere November 16–19, 2022 at the HERE Arts Center in NY.

+Maya and the Magic Ring

+Laitman created The Three Feathers, her second children's opera with librettist Dana Gioia.
+Based on an original tale, the opera was commissioned by Lyric Opera of Kansas City.
+The work premiered at the Polsky Theatre, Midwest Trust Center at Johnson County Community College in Overland Park, KS on March 29, 2025.
+The archival video can be viewed at www.vimeo.com/vocalcomposer/Maya.